IzzyMaroder/JAVA_BASICS/README.md

 * Clone repository.

-        gh repo clone luigitatonetti/carPoolingApp
-* Install Maven on your machine
+* Install Maven on your machine.

-* Compile your file
+* Compile your file.

 * create a package
 ```bash
 mvn package